 There’s a lot of crap presentations training around at the moment saying “tell stories”… just “tell stores”.
 That’s about as much use as saying “be tall” to someone struggling because they can’t reach the top shelf.
-I used to have a problem withe Nike advert slogan of “just do it” because I feared it encouraged people to have a go at things which were technically beyond them to the point of being a bit dangerous.
+I used to have a problem with Nike’s slogan of “just do it” because I feared it encouraged people to have a go at things which were technically beyond them to the point of being a bit dangerous.

-Let me give you an example of how this Nike-style approach to advocating storytelling gets people based on someone who asked me for feedback on a presentation they made recently.
+Let me give you an example of how this Nike-style approach to advocating storytelling messes people up, people based on someone who asked me for feedback on a presentation they made recently.
 I’ll call this person eM, so that you can’t even tell if it’s male or female.
 (To be utterly honest, eM is a couple of people brought together, not just one!)

 The problem is that from the audience’s perspective it came across as a series of stories told by eM, about eM.

 The advice and tips was lost in the (hugely impressive!) “look what I did” stories.

 What had eM done wrong?
 His/Her (see how careful I am to keep this anonymous?!) story matrix was the wrong way around.

 What’s a story matrix?

 Seduced by the “need to tell stories tell stories tell stories” eM had, without thinking about it, structured her presentation like the animation below.
 The driving force of eM’s presentation, was a set of five stories.
 In theory, each story led to a useful tool or two being mentioned… in practice eM even forgot to do that for some parts of her presentation, but that’s a problem with execution, and what I’m complaining about today is the whole idea of structuring your presentation by stories.

 By the way there’s a bigger, static version of this image here: https://presentationgenius.info/wp-content/uploads/2020/12/presentation_story_matrix_wrong-3-1024×500.jpg